-The empty delta sign is CT sign of dural venous sinus thrombosis of the superior sagittal sinus, where contrast outlines a triangular filling defect, which represents thrombus.
+The empty delta sign is a CT sign of dural venous sinus thrombosis of the superior sagittal sinus, where contrast outlines a triangular filling defect, which represents thrombus.
 It is only described with CECT-scan or MRI, not with NECT nor non-contrast MRI.

 - recanalisation around an organising clot

-- enlargement of the peri-dural small veins: a vascular mesh (dural cavernous spaces), and meningeal venous tributaries
+- enlargement of the peridural small veins: a vascular mesh (dural cavernous spaces), and meningeal venous tributaries

 - thickening of the dura with increased enhancement

-- Lee Emil J. Y. “The Empty Delta Sign.”
+- 1. Lee Emil J. Y. “The Empty Delta Sign.”
 Radiology 224, no. 3 (September 1, 2002): 788-789. doi:10.1148/radiol.2243990978.

-- Virapongse C, C Cazenave, R Quisling et al. “The empty delta sign: frequency and significance in 76 cases of dural sinus thrombosis.”
+- 2. Virapongse C, C Cazenave, R Quisling et al. “The empty delta sign: frequency and significance in 76 cases of dural sinus thrombosis.”
 Radiology 162, no. 3 (March 1, 1987): 779-785.
 [Link].